Temporal Locality in Online Algorithms: Regular Time-Local Algorithms

-Again by leveraging the connection to local graph algorithms, we describe and implement a novel \emph{algorithm synthesis method} that allows us to automate the design of \emph{optimal} unclocked time-local algorithms (see Section~\ref{sec:synthesis}).
-Specifically, the synthesis task can be formulated as a certain weighted optimization problem in dual de Bruijn graphs.
+We show how to use \emph{computational techniques} to automate the design of time-local algorithms, by synthesizing optimal time-local algorithms.
+This technique allows us to automatically obtain \emph{tight} upper and lower bounds for time-local online algorithms for any given $T$.
+Our synthesis method applies to a~class of \emph{local optimization problems} (defined formally in Section~\ref{sec:local-problems}), including distributed local problems on paths, but for simplicity of presentation, we consider a less general setting in this section.

+In context of online algorithms, our synthesis method applies to e.g.\ \emph{metrical task systems}~\cite{Borodin1992}, and some of its generalizations.
+A metrical task system is characterized by the set of states and (metric) costs of transitions between them.
+The cost of serving a~request depends on the current state of the algorithm.
+The algorithm may change state before serving each request.
+The objective is to minimize the total cost.
+Moreover, local optimization problems model metrical tasks system variants, where the algorithm is allowed to change the state only after serving the request (as in e.g.\ list access and file migration problems).

-We formalize and implement a technique for the automated design of time-local algorithms for \emph{local optimization problems} (defined in this work).
-This technique allows us to automatically obtain \emph{tight} upper and lower bounds for unclocked time-local algorithms.
-First, we prove the following result. \begin{theorem}[informal] Let $\Pi$ be a local optimization problem and $A$ an unclocked time-local algorithm with horizon $T$.
-Then there is a finite, dual-weighted graph $G=G(\Pi,A)$ such that the competitive ratio of $A$ is determined by the cycle with the heaviest weight ratio in $G$. \end{theorem} Recall that each unclocked time-local algorithm with horizon $T$ is given by some map $A \colon X^T \to Y$.
-For local optimization problems with finite input set $X$ and output set $Y$, we can iterate through all of the $|Y|^{|X|^T}$ maps to find an optimal algorithm for any given $T$.
+In Section~\ref{sec:synthesis}, we show how to construct a~(finite) weighted, directed graph $G(\Pi, A)$ that captures the costs of output sequences as walks in $G(\Pi,A)$: We prove that the for a~large class of local optimization problems, the competitive ratio of any regular time-local algorithm $A$ for $\Pi$ corresponds to the \emph{heaviest directed cycle} in this graph. \begin{theorem}[informal; see Theorem~\ref{thm:synthesis}] Let $\Pi$ be a~local optimization problem and let $A$ be a~regular time-local algorithm with horizon $T$.
+Then there is a~finite, dual-weighted graph $G=G(\Pi,A)$ such that the competitive ratio of $A$ is determined by the cycle with the heaviest weight ratio in $G$. \end{theorem}

+Recall that each regular time-local algorithm with horizon $T$ is given by some map $A \colon X^T \to Y$.
+For local optimization problems with finite input set $X$ and output set $Y$, we can iterate through all the $|Y|^{|X|^T}$ maps to find an optimal algorithm for any given $T$.
-We illustrate the usefulness of this technique by synthesizing several optimal deterministic time-local algorithms for the online file migration problem.
-For example, we show that for unit costs ($\alpha=1$) there exists a $3$-competitive time-local algorithm with $T=4$, which is the best competitive ratio achieved by \emph{any} deterministic online algorithm~\cite{Black1989}.
-Moreover, we also synthesize \emph{randomized} time-local algorithms with strictly better (expected) competitive ratio than the optimal deterministic algorithms under the oblivious adversary.
-See Figure~\ref{fig:result-overview} for a summary.